Information Processing Skills of Short Sellers

 52 Pages Posted: 14 Jan 2021 Last revised: 17 Mar 2022

-We aim to answer if superior performance by short sellers’ is generated by processing public information rather than by exploiting private information.
-To achieve this, we analyze if short sellers with healthcare expertise outperform in short selling of non-healthcare stocks compared to those with no healthcare expertise.
-Since we expect that any short sellers’ private information about healthcare stocks is unlikely to be material for non-healthcare stocks, we conclude that any observed outperformance in non-healthcare stocks is more likely caused by processing public information.
-As an identification strategy, we interpret the outbreak of the COVID-19 pandemic as a treatment to short sellers with healthcare expertise.
-Our measures of healthcare expertise are based on pre-COVID-19 performance related to either holding or covering a short position in healthcare stocks.
-Using a unique German sample of daily short selling data, we find that treated short positions identified by general shorting (covering) outperformance are associated with lower 10-day CARs for non-healthcare stocks by an economically significant magnitude of 4.3 percent (7.2 percent).
-Robustness test rule out that our results are also driven by the use of private information or non information-based trading advantages such as better funding or borrowing ability of observed short sellers.
+We investigate to what extent short sellers rely on superior information processing skills, to evaluate public (macro) information, and to what extent they rely on private (company specific) information.
+To distinguish these two sources of information, our study contrasts short-seller trade-level performance in non-healthcare stocks during the 2020 pandemic period, to their per-formance in healthcare stocks during an earlier clean period.
+Since we expect that any short sellers’ private information about healthcare stocks is unlikely to be material for non-healthcare stocks, we conclude that any observed outperformance in non-healthcare stocks is more likely relying on successful processing of public information.
+Using a unique German sample of daily short selling data, we find that treated short positions identified by general shorting outperfor-mance are associated with economically significant 10-day CARs for non-healthcare stocks of 3.4 percent.
+Robustness test rule out that our results are driven by the use of private information on firms, governmental measures or non-information-based trading advantages such as better funding or lending ability of observed short sellers.

-Keywords: short selling, healthcare, COVID-19, information processing skills, private information
+Keywords: short sales; healthcare; Covid-19, information processing skills; private information

 JEL Classification: G14, G23

 Suggested Citation: Suggested Citation